cadz7/redux-lytics/readme.md

 # Redux-lytics

-Redux-lytics is a simple Redux middleware used to log events to a external service through HTTP POST requests.
+Redux-lytics is a simple Redux middleware to track events to a external service through HTTP POST requests.

 ## Getting Started:
 Install redux-lytics: